-- a) An ASP shall be required in the following cases: (was 4.2.1, 4.4.2) - i) Prior to the approval of any multi-lot subdivision exceeding four (4) parcels and a total area of 8.0 ha (10 ac) located in a Future Growth Area or Industrial Area; (was 4.1.2) - ii) Prior to the approval of any multi-lot subdivision exceeding four (4) parcels in a Country Residential Area; or (was 4.3.3) - iii) Prior to any subdivision proposed adjacent to Highway 28 or 55 if required by Alberta Transportation. - ASPs required under subsection (a) shall be prepared in accordance with the M.D.'s MDP with the exception of the following: - i) ASPs located in a Future Growth Area under subsection (a)(i) shall include provision for connection to municipal water and sewer systems; and - ii) ASPs required under subsection (a)(iii) shall address highway access requirements.
+- a) An ASP acceptable to both municipalities shall be required in the following cases: - (i) Prior to the approval of any multi-lot subdivision exceeding four (4) parcels and a total area of 8.0 ha (10 ac) located in a Future Growth Area or Industrial Area; - (ii) Prior to the approval of any multi-lot subdivision exceeding four (4) parcels in a Country Residential Area; or - (iii) Prior to any subdivision proposed adjacent to Highway 28 or 55 if required by Alberta Transportation. - b) ASPs required under subsection (a) shall be prepared in accordance with the M.D.'s MDP with the exception of the following: - (i) In the event that development proposed in a Future Growth Area triggers an ASP under subsection (a), but the City determines not to immediately pursue annexation of the subject land in accordance with Section 2.13.2(c), then the ASP shall clearly demonstrate how the proposed development will be integrated into the City in the future, including transportation networks, servicing systems, and land use fabric.

+(ii) ASPs required under subsection (a)(iii) shall address highway access requirements to the satisfaction of Alberta Transportation.

-2.4.7 Institutional Uses (was 3.4.2)
+2.4.7 Institutional Uses

-Public and institutional uses, where possible, will be identified as part of the ASP process and integrated into the planning area in a manner that is compatible with the surrounding land uses and minimized impacts related to parking, traffic and noise
+Public and institutional uses, where possible, will be identified as part of the ASP process and integrated into the planning area in a manner that is compatible with the surrounding land uses and minimized impacts related to parking, traffic, and noise

-2.4.8 Design Guidelines Along Major Corridors (was 3.4.3)
+2.4.8 Design Guidelines Along Major Corridors

 Within the IDP area, Highways 55 and 28 serve as present and future intermunicipal gateways to the City.
 Both municipalities agree to the principle of design guidelines incorporated into their respective Land Use Bylaws to ensure that development along the highway is high quality and aesthetically pleasing.
-These design guidelines could address such elements as architectural treatment of buildings, setbacks, berming, landscaping, and screening of parking and storage areas, access management, landscaping and signage.
+These design guidelines could address such elements as architectural treatment of buildings, setbacks, berming, landscaping, and screening of parking and storage areas, access management, landscaping, and signage.